SeanROlszewski/DipsyFunkPP/README.md

 ### Why DipsyFunk? ###

-DipsyFunk is a DSP framework written in C++ that allows a programmer to implement DSP functions as a series of lambda expressions that are given to DispyFunk to compute.
+DipsyFunk is a DSP framework written in C++ that allows a programmer to implement DSP functions as a series of callbacks that are given to DispyFunk to compute.
 This frees a programmer from having to write any OO code to manage their DSP logic, and let's someone immediately begin developing DSP algorithms.

 In addition to its convienience, DipsyFunk also has: